Lasernet Environment Logging

 Lasernet Monitor

-Lasernet Monitor enables you to view an environment’s live log data.
+Lasernet Monitor is a desktop application that enables you to view an environment’s log data.
 To start Lasernet Monitor, click Lasernet 11 > Lasernet Monitor 11 or Lasernet Developer 11 > Lasernet Monitor 11 in the Windows Start menu.

 At the prompt, enter credentials to log in to the selected Lasernet Config Server.
 Lasernet Monitor will start.